Sign In

 Basic tips on wrangling manga (and comic) data sets

-I’ve done 4 LoRAs with significant parts of the data set made up of manga (2 entirely so), and I don’t really see this covered in guides (most expect anime/game screenshots or booru scraps to be the main data), so I’ll just drop these in an article.
+When I initially wrote this I had done 4 LoRAs with significant parts of the data set made up of manga (2 entirely so), and I don’t really see instructions on this covered in guides (most expect anime/game screenshots or booru scrapes to be the main data), so I made an article for it.
+Since making this article I've made 4 more LoRAs based entirely off training data from American comics and 1 based on a old newspaper comic using largely the same techniques and can safely say it is entirely doable to make a character LoRA from comics alone.
 Please give any corrections or additions.

 Cropping